hiattzhao/photos-portfolio/special.markdown

 This particular photograph is the first of 8 editions with a dimension of 24 inches by 36 inches, printed in 2010 and framed by the artist.
 Only three editions have been printed so far.
 The second edition is an 8 inches by 10 inches print owned by a collector.
 And the third edition is in a form of a wall sticker that is on the artist's bedroom wall.
 There are now five unreleased editions left, but Hiatt doesn't want to print more.

-The viewer might ask: Why $1,000,000?

-The answer is: Why not?
-You'll never get something if you don't ask.

 <div style="text-align:center">
     <a href="mailto:hiattzhao@gmail.com">Email Hiatt to purchase</a>
 </div>